-"Thank Heaven for the respite of this mask," she said, "I have been so flattered with attention that my poor head fairly swims.
+"I have been so flattered with attention that my poor head fairly swims.
 Strange that your domino should be the replica of that which Captain Armonde wears.
-He-he took off his mask that I should know him.
+He-he took off his mask tha: I should know him.
 So you see how I came to mistake you for him."